Home » Are Parrots Smarter Than Cats?

 Unwillingness for Tasks

-Some owners believe that a cat’s unwillingness to undergo tasks and participate in studies is a sign of intelligence as it shows they have free will and command over what they do or don’t do.
+Some owners believe that a cat’s unwillingness to undergo tasks and participate in studies is a sign of intelligence, as it shows that the cat has free will and command over what it does or doesn’t do.

 Memory